antonbabenko/awsp/README.md

 To make process of switching profiles (environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` among others) it is handy to use the code provided on this repo.

-Note: This code has been tested only on Mac and there are no intentions to make it to work on other systems (if necessary), but PR are very much welcome!

 Features
 ========